Prosperity (film)

 Prosperity is a 1932 American pre-Code comedy-drama film starring Marie Dressler and Polly Moran.
-The two leading actresses play longtime matriarchal ladies comically sparring off each other, and trying to control their intertwined lives.
+The two leading actresses play longtime matriarchs comically sparring off each other, and trying to control their intertwined lives.

 Plot

 Maggie Warren (Dressler) inherited a family bank during the Depression and Lizzie Praskins (Moran) is one of her biggest depositors.
 Maggie’s son John is engaged to Lizzies's daughter Helen.
 All kinds of farces happen when the would-be mothers-in-law battle for setting the wedding's protocol including their different preferences of choosing the pastor to perform the ceremony.